pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 ![Swivel gun at the wreck of the President, c2011, in a 2012 dive report by licensee David Roberts.
 The Schiedam page shows a photo of a similar gun recovered by divers, and one of the Schiedam 3D models is of a concreted one from the beach near that site. ](website-images/1-President-swivel-gun.jpg)

 *Swivel gun at the wreck of the President, c2011, in a 2012 dive report by licensee David Roberts.
-The Schiedam section above shows a photo of a similar gun recovered by divers, and one of the Schiedam 3D models is of a [concreted one from the beach](https://sketchfab.com/3d-models/stern-gun-possibly-from-the-schiedam-aa4bdeb014ed4fa89d4b56e351eb6afc) near that site.*
+Our Schiedam section above shows a photo of a similar gun recovered by divers, and one of the Schiedam 3D models is of a [concreted gun from the beach](https://sketchfab.com/3d-models/stern-gun-possibly-from-the-schiedam-aa4bdeb014ed4fa89d4b56e351eb6afc) near that site.*

 ![Sounding lead of the President, 2012; David Roberts’ 2012 dive report.](website-images/2-President-sounding-lead.jpg)